Tips from an LC: 3 Tips if Your Baby Won't Breastfeed After Birth

 But what happens if your baby is unable to breastfeed frequently in these early hours and days?
 We have seen from the research that if babies do not feed frequently and effectively in this critical time point, then their mothers are less likely to make enough breast milk to be able to exclusively breastfeed their baby.
 This is why it is really important for anyone whose baby is not yet able to breastfeed well in the first few days to start stimulating the milk-making cells through other techniques.
 If we miss this critical window of the first few hours and days, it can be very difficult for some moms to ever make a full milk supply.

-So, How Do We Stimulate the Milk-Making Cells if Our Babies Can't Yet Breastfeed?
+How Do We Stimulate the Milk-Making Cells if Our Babies Can't Yet?

 Here are the top tips to help support your baby and your milk supply in the first few hours if breastfeeding doesn’t quite go as planned: